aristanetworks/avd/ansible_collections/arista/avd/README.md

 ## Requirements

-The AVD collection has the following collections:
+The AVD collection has the following requirements:

 - Python 3.9+
 - Ansible Core 2.14.0 to 2.16.x